 Gweru is the administrative capital of the Midlands Province and most of the population is concentrated in Mkoba High Density Township.
-Students will have the opportunity to work alongside two organizations, Mkoba Polyclinic and Bunina School, to provide residents of the township with a higher quality of life.
+Students will have the opportunity to work alongside two organizations, Mkoba Polyclinic and Bunina School, as they work to provide quality health services and education to the community.

 Bunina School was established in 2008 in a semi–derelict farmhouse.
 The school is staffed by a Headmistress, Deputy Headmaster and eleven teachers who are exceptionally committed, traveling a long distance to the school, sleeping on the classroom floors during the week and returning home on weekends.
 The children they serve come from a broad area in the local farming district, with some walking up to seven miles to and from school everyday.
 Bunina has been given land to build on, meaning that the school can expand and provide more children in this area with an education.

 Students on the Gweru Clinic and School Service Learning Program become a part of making Bunina School’s dream come true by helping to teach classes, serve teachers, assist with the physical building or work on their small scale agricultural projects.

 Timeframe for Involvement

 A minimum of one week is generally the recommended timeframe for a meaningful impact and learning experience.
 Groups may be involved for up to four weeks.

 At the clinic, students may participate in immunization campaigns, general outreaches and education drives.
 The involvement of volunteers eases the load on nursing staff, allowing them to serve more clients per day.
 The students will be involved in everyday tasks around the clinic to enable the nurses to focus more on handling patients, decreasing the pressure on medical staff and creating greater levels of motivation.

 At Bunina, volunteers will work to involve each and every student without restraints of classroom space or necessary resources.
 This is part of a series of steps to achieve the school’s vision of accommodating each child in the outlying district in need of an education.